 Action trumps self-motivation!

-Although self-motivation is important for helping students fulfill their potential, it is generally fickle as a standalone strategy.
+Although self-motivation is important for helping students fulfil their potential, it is generally fickle as a standalone strategy.
 A phenomenon known as ‘decision fatigue’ means that we have a limited amount of energy over a given day for making choices; including motivating ourselves into action.

 So rather than focusing solely on motivation (i.e. the feeling that causes action), perhaps we should also help students focus on action itself – specifically how to form effective habits?